sami-dev/MultiBrandLoginPage/README.md

 	* Embedded login page is always less secured way of user authentication
 	* Does not follow standardized Sign-In protocols such as OpenID Connect, OAuth 2.0 and SAML 2.0
 	* Each application will have to create its own login page (more work and less consistent)
+	* Each application will have to create other related flows using Okta Authentication API e.g. Reset Password, Forgot Password, etc.
 	* Application developeres can easily access/store user's credentials from Login page (less secure)
 	* Single Sign-on is not possible for brand applications.

 ## Features of Multiple Brand Login Page Solution Provided in this Repository
 1. **Multiple Branded Login Experiences with a Single Okta Org**: Login page supports multiple brands for a single okta org.
 For Example: Green brand and Blue brand.
 2. **Dynamic Branding for Multiple Brands**: Dynamic branding is very useful for multi-brand companies.
-You can create a single login page that determines which brand appears at run time (based on hostname or query string parameter).
+You can create a single login page that determines which brand appears at run time.
 All brands are served from the same login page that uses single Okta org.
 We will create separate style sheet for each brand e.g. Blue Style and Green Style
 3. **Customizable Login Page**: Fully customizable Login page.
 For each brand, you can customize based on brand theme using brand style sheet and by using Okta Sign-In widget.
 4. **Responsive Login Page Design**: Login Page is also built with “Responsive Design”, so Login Page renders well on a variety of devices and screen sizes.
 Responsive design allows Login page to adapt to the device users are viewing it on.
 5. **Applications interface with Login Page using Standardized Sign-In Protocols**: Login Page work with the following standardized Sign In protocols: OpenID Connect, OAuth 2.0 and SAML 2.0.
 By using standardized sign in protocols Applications are loosely coupled with the Identity Management System.
 Standard Sign-In protocols also issue security tokens (JWT and SAML2.0) that allow the application to call protected APIs.
 REST APIs are protected with OAuth2.0 and require JWT tokens to be passed.